DOMjudge/domjudge/doc/manual/team.rst

   stored but will not be processed anymore.

 The judges may have prepared multiple test files for each problem.
-DOMjudge will report back the first non-correct result as verdict.
+DOMjudge will report back the first highest priority non-correct result as verdict.
+*Your administrator can decide on different priorities for non-correct results.*

 Clarifications
 --------------